garrett-rh/PoorMansLister/README.md

 # PoorMansLister
-A poor implenetation of `ls` so that I can learn some C
+A poor implementation of `ls` so that I can learn some C